aws-samples/aws-iot-core-lorawan/automation/README.md

-# How to automate AWS IoT Core for LoRaWAN
+# How to automate AWS IoT Core for LoRaWAN tasks

 ## Prerequisites
-The following examples require the following software:
+The guidelines below require the following software:
 - AWS CLI
 - jq

 **MacOS installation instructions**